Abhimanyu03-ch/NFT-project/README.md

 Upload generated NFT items to IPFS for decentralized storage using [pinata.cloud](https://pinata.cloud).

-### 3. Deploy Contract on Goerli Ethereum Testnet
+### 3. Deploy Contract on sepolia Ethereum Testnet

-Deploy an ERC721 or ERC1155 contract to the Goerli Ethereum Testnet.
+Deploy an ERC721 or ERC1155 contract to the sepolia Ethereum Testnet.
 This contract will manage the minting and transfer of your NFTs.

 ### 4. Implement `promptDescription` Function